LeagueRaINi/LeagueMetaJson/README.md

 Features
 - creates a cronjob that dumps every 10 minutes
 - exposes the meta directory on localhost:1337
-- modified to save to not only keep the latest meta file
+- modified to save more than one meta file

 Usage:
 ```sh